Frequently Asked Questions

 As soon as you have accepted the request, the guest will receive a payment request.
 The guest has 48 hours to pay.
 If the payment is not completed on time, the booking will be automatically deleted.
 On the first day after check-in, we will transfer your rental income to your bank account.

-Only people who have camped at your campsite can write a review about their experience.
-In this way, people cannot write false reviews and reviews remain reliable.
-If the content of the review contains rudeness, offensive, racist, discriminative or other unacceptable content, Campspace will remove the review and will want to hear both sides of the story.
-Reviews are very important for campers these days.
-Learn more about promoting your Campspace, and receive more guests and get more reviews on your listing.
+Only the people who have visited your campspace can write a review.
+In this way we prevent incorrect reviews and they will always remain reliable.
+If the content of the review contains rudeness, offensive, racist, discrimination or other unacceptable content, Campspace will remove it and we want to hear both sides of the story.

 Calling guests is the easiest and fastest way to communicate.
 However, this is not immediately possible if you book through our platform.
 Why?
 Safety first.
 To protect you as host we choose to not show the phone number on our public website.
 For your own safety and privacy it is better to pay and communicate through the platform.
 Only once the booking is paid by the guest will you receive the phone number of the guest.
 At this moment, the guest will also receive your phone number.